ChrstphrHll/npc_gen/students/Jasjen Nlossae.md

   int: 14
   str: 8
   wis: 10
-track: Diplomacy
-trait: I feel far more comfortable around animals than people.
-trait1: Solitary
-trait2: Muddle-headed
 year: 2
+guild: Burk
+partyID: 65
 ---
 # Jasjen Nlossae
 ---
 ### Description
 - 2nd year Dragonborn Bard in Burk
-- long spines, Deep Blue eyes, and blue skin
+- long spines, Sea Green eyes, and blue skin
 - Is Solitary and Muddle-headed, and has Caring as their ideal

 ### Organizations